 East Play Prospect Assessment

-In Q3 and Q4 2019, intensive interpretation work was carried out by a Railroad Valley Analogue Project team comprised of geologists with in-depth experience of the adjacent producing field and focusing on East and West Plays in Hot Creek Valley.
-Assessment is now complete for the Tertiary East Play, a likely analogue of Railroad Valley’s producing Trap Spring field.
+Since 2019, intensive interpretation work has been carried out by a Railroad Valley Analogue Project team comprised of geologists with in-depth experience of the adjacent producing field and focusing on East and West Plays in Hot Creek Valley.
+The East Play (Tertiary), is interpreted as an analogue of Railroad Valley’s producing Trap Spring field.

-Promising drilling targets have been identified by analysis and interpretation of well data from Eblana-1 and Eblana-3, four reprocessed 2-D seismic lines, gravity, magnetic and geochemical data, as well as VSP data from Eblana-1 along with energy absorption analysis.
-The Company is preparing applications for permits to drill three wells, Eblana-8, Eblana-9 and Eblana-10.
-Eblana-9 will be the first well drilled.
-If commercial, the other wells will follow.
+East Play drilling targets are currently being identified by analysis and interpretation of well data from Eblana-1, Eblana-3, Eblana-9, four reprocessed 2-D seismic lines, gravity, magnetic and geochemical data, as well as VSP data from Eblana-1 along with energy absorption analysis.

 The interpreted reservoir lies in a porous zone of the Tertiary Volcanics, most likely in weathered tuffs (ignimbrites) and/or fractured vesicular basalt.
 This zone features a structural trap identified on seismic and well log data and appears to be locally closed by down-to-the east faults, separating the zone into three compartments.
 Seismic data supports the presence of an intact seal over the porous zones, with the top of each compartment sealed by non-porous volcanic flows.